OSEMSAUCE/transplant/README.md

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).

 ## Gotcha's

 GOTCHA: when you run `npm run db:pull` two issues happen:
 1. it errors on the `export const land: any` you have to add `: any`
 2. search `""` and replace with `"` (remove the extra quotes)

+Filter DB Attributes:
+- +page.server.ts filters all the attributes from the db.
+- newDbTables.svelte filters all the attributes shown on the front end.